 Quelles sont les particularités de ce projet?

 With this project we will be tackling one of the most worrisome threats to human health and food security: the emergence of fungal resistance.
-Surprisingly, fungal infections have been greatly neglected, in spite of their ubiquity and the cost on agricultural productivity (around 20% yield loses worldwide) and human health.
-By focusing on the trophic interaction between fungi and bacteria will demonstrate an alternative mechanism for the development of a new generation of therapeutic agents that reduce the risk of resistance selection.
+Surprisingly, fungal infections have been greatly neglected, in spite of their ubiquity and the cost both in human health (fungal pathogens are estimated to kill 1.5 million people every year) and on agricultural productivity (around 20% yield loses worldwide).
+The focus on the biotic interactions between fungi and bacteria will be a showcase of alternative mechanisms for the development of a new generation of therapeutic agents that reduce the risk of resistance selection.

 We have previously investigated the metabolism of oxalate in soils, where consumption by heterotrophic bacteria is the main sink of oxalate.
 The relationship between the metabolism of oxalate in soils and improving human and plant health is the foundation of this project.
-The knowledge gained about oxalotrophy in soils is a stepping stone for the understanding of the potential of the “normal” host microbiome in regulating oxalate metabolism, as well as the establishment of a link with the onset of fungal infection.
-To prove the hypothesis of nutritional interference as a deterrent of fungal colonization, we have measured the production of low molecular weight organic acids (LMWOA) by selected opportunistic fungal pathogens, as well as the control exerted by oxalotrophic versus non-oxalotrophic bacteria on fungal growth.
-Based on the results obtained and the literature available, Aspergillus niger and Botrytis cinerea were selected as model organisms to investigate the potential of oxalotrophic bacteria to control fungal development in vitro.
+The knowledge gained about oxalotrophy in soils is the stepping stone for investigating the potential of the host microbiota to regulate oxalate metabolism.
+To prove the hypothesis of environmental interference as a deterrent of fungal colonization, we have measured the interaction of oxalogenic fungal (the genera Aspergillus -human-, Botrytis and Sclerotinia -plant-) pathogens with oxalotrophic bacteria.
+We have demonstrated that oxalotrophic bacteria control the growth at key developmental stages of the pathogen.
+In addition, we have succeeded in the enrichment of novel spore-forming oxalotrophic bacteria that germinate selectively in response to oxalic acid.
 The overall results of the confrontation assays support the hypothesis of trophic interaction as a potential venue for controlling the development of opportunistic fungal pathogens.

 Fisher, M.C., et al., Worldwide emergence of resistance to antifungal drugs challenges human health and food security.
 Science, 2018.
 360(6390): p.
 739-742;